wso2/docs-is/en/docs/tutorials/configuring-ad-fs-as-a-federated-authenticator.md

 	f.
 Save the certificate to a desired location and click **Finish**.

 You have successfully configured AF DS.
-Next , you need to configure WSO2 IS for federated authentication.
+Next, you need to configure WSO2 IS for federated authentication.

 ### Configuring WSO2 IS for Federated Authentication